pasrawin/ProteomicMSD/README.md

 ## Requirements
 Our modified NMF (mNMF) was written in Python 2.7 and tested on Window systems.
 #### Dependencies
-* numpy, pandas, scipy, math, collections, itertools, sklearn, and pyteomics
+* division from future, numpy, pandas, scipy, math, collections, itertools, sklearn, and pyteomics

 #### The inputs are:
 1. A .txt file of LC/MS experiment, converted by ProteoWizard MSconvert, or a .pkl file of LC/MS experiment from mNMF (required)